cardano-foundation/docs-cardano-org/marlowe/marlowe-explainer.md

 The Marlowe language itself is now embedded in both [JavaScript](https://www.javascript.com/) and [Haskell](https://www.haskell.org/) offering you a choice of editors depending on your preference and skillset.
 Javascript offers flexibility and speed of use with a thriving ecosystem, while Haskell is a functional programming language with its own established ecosystem and solid testing framework.

-Marlowe can interact with real-world data – such as oracles – and the participants in the contract make choices within the contract flow to determine what happens on the chain and off the chain, such as in a wall    et.
+Marlowe can interact with real-world data – such as oracles – and the participants in the contract make choices within the contract flow to determine what happens on the chain and off the chain, such as in a wallet.
 Marlowe is blockchain-agnostic: it enables the expression of smart contacts on top of an account-based model, such as Ethereum, as well as on the extended unspent transaction output (EUTXO) model of Cardano.

 Marlowe has been designed as an industry-scale solution and embodies examples from the [ACTUS](https://www.actusfrf.org/) taxonomy and standard for financial contracts.
 Contracts written in Marlowe can be integrated on Cardano or an alternative blockchain.